Home News by Region UK-Britain 2025 Christmas message from King Charles III

 CANADIAN NATIONAL NEWS & ANALYSIS

-Thursday December 25, 2025 | UNITED KINGDOM [Posted in VICTORIA, BC – 3:03 am PT]
+Thursday December 25, 2025 | UNITED KINGDOM [Posted in VICTORIA, BC – 3:03 am PT | Updated 1:08 pm PT]

 by Mary P Brooke | Island Social Trends

-[UPDATE: Content of speech will be posted as available]
+[UPDATE: Content of speech is summarized below]

 King Charles III will deliver his Christmas Message 2025 from Westminster Abbey.